lm209/Nobara-Steamdeck-install-for-ROG-Ally/README.md

 --------------------------------------------------------------------------------------------------------
 This is a "work-in-progress" Guide.
-All Thanks goes to @ripplingsnake for his great work to make this OS compatible with the Asus Rog Ally.
+All Thanks goes to @ripplingsnake for his great work to make this OS compatible with the Asus Rog Ally: https://github.com/ripplingsnake/Nobara-SteamOS-For-ROG-Ally/tree/main
 ---------------------------------------------------------------------------------------------------------

 1.